 Foam retention covers are designed for indoor swimming pools, made from a closed 6mm cell PE foam and suitable for swimming pool temperatures up to 30 degrees.

 A denser 12mm foam is available for spas and hot tubs with temperatures up to 40 degrees.

 A perfectly fitted cover could eliminate heat loss of up to 85-90% which will reduce running costs and helps with condensation.

-A swimming pool can be a danger hazard, so a safety cover is an ideal way to protect you and your family from accidents.
+A swimming pool can be a hazard!
+Safety covers are an ideal way to protect you and your family from accidents.

-Activated by a key switch the cover automatically glides down the tracks and stops at the end and vice-versa when taking the cover off the swimming pool.
+Activated by a key switch, the cover automatically glides down the tracks and stops at the end and vice-versa when re-tracting the cover.

-Some of the advantages of a safety cover are:
+Some of the advantages of a safety cover are listed below:

 90% reduction in evaporation